 Under Eye Surgery

-Traditional treatment for under eye issues is lower eyelid surgery.
-Unfortunately this surgery is seldom appropriate for the under eye hollow/dark circle.
+Traditional under eye bag treatment is lower eyelid surgery.
+Unfortunately, this surgery is seldom appropriate for the under eye hollow/dark circle.
 When there is herniated orbital fat, the fat can be transposed to provide volume in the under eye dark circle area.
 For the right individual, this is an excellent surgical strategy to address the dark circle.

-Due to the limitations of standard lower eyelid surgery, midface surgery maybe recommended as an alternative approach.
+Due to the limitations of standard lower eyelid surgery, midface surgery may be recommended as an alternative approach.
 Midface surgery means different things to different surgeons.
 For some, midface surgery entails mobilizing the cheek soft tissue from a subperiosteal plane deep to the bone covering and lifting from behind the hairline.
-These very aggressive surgeries gained popularity in the mid 1990’s.
-However, surgeons have generally moved away from this type surgeries with some exceptions.
+These very aggressive surgeries gained popularity in the mid 1990s.
+However, surgeons have generally moved away from this type of surgeries with some exceptions.
 The biggest reason was persistent swelling and unsatisfactory cosmetic results despite a very big surgical effort.